kngpvrk/BP1-SeismicWavePropagation/README.md

 ## 📝 Introduction and Background

-This code simulates two-dimensional seismic wave propagation in an elastic medium by employing numerical modeling to analyze wave behavior in a geophysical setting.
+This code simulates two-dimensional seismic wave propagation in an elastic homogeneous medium by employing numerical modeling to analyze wave behavior in a geophysical setting.
 Furthermore, it computes displacement time series at the surface and constructs synthetic seismograms for stations located at varying distances from the source.
 Additionally, it identifies the peaks of P- and S-wave arrivals and calculates their velocities based on the seismograms, comparing them with theoretical values.